thiesgehrmann/FungalAssemblerPipeline/README.md

 # FungalAssemblerPipeline
 A pipeline dedicated to the assembly of fungal genomes with ONT reads, and polishing with ONT and illumina reads.

+Currently, the Miniasm, Canu and Spades assemblers are implemented in the pipeline.
+Polishing steps can be skipped at will.

 ![A graphical representation of the pipeline](/rulegraph.png)

 ## Dependencies